dannyrojo/YoutubeRead/README.md

     - Store your API safely in a .env file in the root directory

 - **Coming soon**
-    - Style permanance for text
+    - Style permanence for text
     - Bug fixes
+    - Refactoring for simplicity and new features

 ## Bugs and Fixes
     - (fixed)  Single video fetch not working if in playlist